 On Jan.
 19, the military published a statement on social media acknowledging the men’s arrest and detention and accusing them of providing support to KIA rebels.

 However, the military had not filed charges, turned them over to civilian authorities, or provided them access to lawyers or family members, as required by Myanmar and international law, the two rights groups said in separate statements.

 “The arrest of the two Kachin Baptist leaders appears to be retaliation for their help in exposing wartime abuses,” said Matthew Smith, chief executive officer of Fortify Rights.
 “The military came clean about their detention only after local and international outcry, but they [are] still at grave risk.”

 Phil Robertson, HRW’s deputy Asia director at Human Rights Watch said: “Government leaders are responsible for the safety and security of these two men and should ensure lawyers and family have immediate access.”

-Presidential spokesman Zaw Htay told Democratic Voice of Burma on Tuesday that the military turned the Kachins over to the Muse police station where they were charged under the country’s Unlawful Association Act.
+Presidential spokesman Zaw Htay told Democratic Voice of Burma on Tuesday that the military turned the Kachins over to the Muse police station where they were charged under the country’s Unlawful Associations Act.

 The government will ensure they receive legal representation, he said.

 The Baptist-denominated evangelical organization headquartered in Myitkyina, Kachin state, has been helping internally displaced people who have fled fighting between the government army and ethnic militias in both Kachin and Shan states.